Luciennnnnnn/Latent-PMRF/README.md

 - **2025-07-12**: We release **Sim-VAE**, model weights can be accessed in [huggingface](https://huggingface.co/sienna223/Sim-VAE).

 ## Introduction
-**Latent-PMRF** is new framework learning latent-generative models designed for image restoration tasks, which can achieve minimum distortion under the constrain of best perception.
-More specifically, consider two critical aspects interested in restoration:
+**We propose Latent-PMRF, a novel framework for learning latent-generative models tailored for image restoration tasks.
+The core principle is to achieve minimal distortion under the constraint of optimal perceptual quality.**
+Our framework's design is guided by two critical aspects of image restoration:
-- **Fidelity**: The formulation of Latent-PMRF ensures best achievable fidelity is upper bounded by VAE's reconstruction ability.
+- **Fidelity**: The formulation of Latent-PMRF ensures that its best achievable fidelity is upper-bounded by the reconstruction capability of its underlying Variational Autoencoder (VAE).
-- **Visual Quality**: Since latent-space of VAE is better aligned with human perception than pixel-spacel, Latent-PMRF achieving a 5.79× speedup over PMRF in terms of FID.
+- **Perceptual Quality**: By operating in the VAE's latent space—which is better aligned with human perception than the pixel space—Latent-PMRF not only yields higher visual quality but also achieves a **5.79X** speedup over PMRF in processing time, as demonstrated by superior FID scores.

-Since VAE's reconstruction ability determine fidelity upper-bound of Latent-PMRF, we also propose **Sim-VAE**, which is a streamlined VAE architecture significantly outperforms existing VAEs (SD-VAE, FLUX-VAE) in both reconstruction and restoration.
+Recognizing that the VAE's reconstruction ability dictates the upper bound of fidelity, we also introduce **Sim-VAE**.
+This streamlined VAE architecture is designed for high-fidelity reconstruction and significantly outperforms existing VAEs (e.g., SD-VAE, FLUX-VAE) in both reconstruction and downstream restoration tasks.

 <p align="center">
   <img src="assets/teaser.png" width="95%">